cougargrades/web/README.md

 ### Continuous Deployment

-Active commits are automatically deployed to https://cougargrades-testing.web.app for preview.
+~~Active commits are automatically deployed to https://cougargrades-testing.web.app for preview.~~

+This is actively being changed.

 ---